Aropha/dreamhost-flask-project-setup/README.md

 ```
 [server]$ which virtualenv
 ```
-- Create the venv itself (change the `username` to your actual uername):
+- Create the venv itself (change the `username` to your actual username):
 ```
 virtualenv -p /home/username/opt/python-3.9.2/bin/python3 venv
 ```